Perilymph Fistula in Emergency Medicine Workup

 • Clinical history and symptoms are more sensitive than radiographic studies for the assessment of perilymph fistula.

-• A CT scan or MRI may be indicated with a history of head trauma if temporal bone fracture is considered, but their use as diagnostic studies for nontraumatic perilymph fistulas is questionable.
+• A CT or MRI scan may be indicated with a history of head trauma if temporal bone fracture is considered, but its use as a diagnostic study for nontraumatic perilymph fistulas is questionable.

 • High-resolution CT scans are inadequate for evaluation of the round and oval window regions.